 Zebra crossings: what zonkeys tell us about our love of hybrid words

-Despite the wall-to-wall coverage of the royal baby born last week, some media outlets found time to report on another notable birth: that of Italy’s rare donkey-zebra hybrid, Ippo, which is being called a zonkey.
+Have you heard of the zonkey?
+It sounds like we made it up, but it’s actually a widely-recognized word.
 Zonkey, it turns out, is only one of several words for the semi-striped offspring of zebras and other equine mammals.
 For whatever reason, these creatures have inspired generations of would-be wordsmiths to name them—and rename them.

 Interbreeding of horses and donkeys is ancient; the word mule (originally from Latin) is attested in Old English and remains the standard term today.
 Reports of interbreeding of zebras with donkeys and horses can be found from at least the 1830s, but it doesn’t initially seem to have spawned any new vocabulary; the following description suggests that early zebra hybrids were described simply as another type of mule: